-Chapter 11, Article 12, Sections 1-26; and Section 75, Section 83, Section 85-86
+Chapter 11, Article 12, Sections 1-26; and Section 75, Section 85-86

 The Business Registration Tax applies to all forms of business activity conducted in the state of West Virginia whether it is in the form of sole proprietors, corporations, or partnerships.
-Prior to Fiscal Year 2011-2012, businesses were required to pay a \$30 registration fee once every two years.
-However, the registration fee is now a one-time fee for a permanent registration certificate.
+Businesses were required to pay a \$30 registration fee once every two years.
+However, beginning July 1, 2010, the registration fee is now a one-time fee for a permanent registration certificate.